Changes the type of an expression.

 a larger such type can represent all of the values that the smaller

-such type can (e.g. any byte
+such type can (e.g. any byte value is also a valid int

 value).